reenz/RockPaperScissors/README.md

 * Longer matches
 We may want to change the match format to “best of 5” at a later date
 * New “moves”
-We may expand the p
+We may expand the possible moves that each player can make (e.g.​ ​ Rock, Paper, Scissors, Lizard, Spock​ )